-I always liked more Erectheion than Parthenon that is just on the right of it!
+I always liked Erectheion more than the Parthenon that stands just on the right of it!

-It was built in 420 B.C. in the ionic order, probably by architect Mnisiclis.
+It was named after King Erichtonius (the early ruler of Athens) although some sources focus on Erectheus which came later but some texts confused them into one (eg Euripides in his tragedy Erechteus).
 The main temple was divided into two big sections, each of them dedicated to the worship of the two principal gods of Attica, Athena and Poseidon-Erechtheus.
-Here a lot of ancient ceremonies were taking place and within the foundations lived the sacred snake of the temple, which represented the spirit of Cecrops (a mythical king) and whose well-being was thought essential for the safety of the city.
+Here was where a lot of ancient ceremonies were taking place and within the foundations lived the sacred snake of the temple, which represented the spirit of Cecrops (a mythical king) and whose well-being was thought essential for the safety of the city.

 The THEATRE OF DIONYSOS, named after Dionysus, son of Zeus, is the most important building on the southern slope of the Acropolis.
 It is the place where the famous tragedies of Aeschylus, Sophocles and Euripedes and the comedies of Aristophanes were first performed in the 5th century B.C.
 The irregular shape of the theatre is a consequence of the site restrictions.
 Fourteen staircases divide the auditorium into thirteen Cunei (segments).
 The rows of seats consist of large carved blocks of limestone.
 The most elaborate seat in the middle was reserved for the priest of Dionysos.

 A tour of the Acropolis usually begins at the majestic monumental entrance gate called "Propylaea", which covers the western side of the fortress hill.
 The Temple of Wingless Victory (Athena Nike) was still undergoing comprehensive renovations during my visit in 2006, so it was completely covered up.
 From the Propylaea people proceed to the Parthenon, a building which is an icon of Athens and is the largest structure on the Acropolis.